Wiener Linien: Transit network

 The system is supplemented by 26 bus routes operated by subcontractors who also operate their own routes in and around Vienna.
 In addition there are 7 routes of Demand responsive transport.
 Wiener Linien services also connect to mainline ÖBB trains and the Vienna S-Bahn.

 Most daytime services run between 5:00 am and 0:30 am.
-During rush hours, many routes run at intervals of two to five minutes; during evening hours, the U-Bahn runs at 7 and a half minute intervals and trams and buses every ten or 15 minutes.
-Between 0:30 and 5:00 am, night bus routes run every 15 to 30 minutes.
-Following a February 2010 plebiscite, nighttime U-Bahn service on weekends at 15-minute intervals is to be instituted in September 2010.Webseite der Wiener Linien: Die 24-Stunden-U-Bahn im Jahr 2010 in 37 Nächten unterwegs (24-hour underground in operation for 2010 in 37 days - German), Wiener Linien, retrieved 22 June 2010.
+During rush hours, many routes run at intervals of two to five minutes; during evening hours, the U-Bahn runs at 7 and a half minute intervals while trams and buses run every ten to 15 minutes.
+Between 0:30 and 5:00 am night buses substitute daytime services, running at intervals of 30 minutes (excluding the lines N8, N25, N60 and N66 which run every 15 minutes since July 2020).
+Following a February 2010 plebiscite, nighttime U-Bahn service has been installed on weekends in 15-minute-intervals.

 Wiener Linien fares are integrated into the VOR (Verkehrsverbund Ost-Region, East Region Transportation Association); their routes all lie within its core zone (Zone 100).
-Schoolchildren, students, the unemployed, and pensioners are served at considerably reduced prices.
+Schoolchildren, students, the unemployed, and pensioners are served at significantly reduced prices.